ErpNetDocs/tech/modules/applications/mssync/setup.md

 > [!NOTE]
 >
-> You can assign data about your enterprise company in your profile settings.
-A single profile can contain details for more than one company.
+> You can assign data about your enterprise company in your profile settings. <br><br> A single profile can contain details for more than one company.

 ![picture](pictures/Setup_profile_info_01_03.png)